bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### The future is live

-I have become very accustomed to live code reloading.
+As a ClojureScripter, I have become very accustomed to live code reloading.
 When I wrote this code, I made a simple file reloader so that I could see my code changes in real time without reloading the page for every change.

 One of the benefits of using pure function definitions and constraining side effects is that it makes it very easy to write code